 These picnic shelters are at Bronte Park overlooking Nelson Bay and Bronte Beach, in the eastern suburb of Bronte.
 The suburb took its name from Bronte House which was built in 1845 in this area by Robert Lowe, who became Viscount Sherbrooke.
 He had named it for Lord Horatio Nelson, who was the Duke of Bronte, a place in Sicily, Italy.
 Nelson Bay is also named for Lord Nelson.

-Bronte Baths are located just south of Bronte Beach on Nelson Bay, in the eastern suburb of Bronte.
+Bronte Baths are located at the southern end of Bronte Beach on Nelson Bay, in the eastern suburb of Bronte.
 They are also known as the Bronte Beach Baths or the Bond Ocean Pool after lifesaving pioneer and swimming teacher, Major John Bond.

 Bronte Beach is a popular beach on Nelson Bay, in the eastern suburb of Bronte.
 This view to the Pacific Ocean is from Bronte Park, centred on the lifesaver patrolled area of the beach between the flags.